Efficient Content Delivery in User-Centric and Cache-Enabled Vehicular Edge Networks with Deadline-Constrained Heterogeneous Demands: Delay Modeling and Problem Formulation

 \begin{rem} The total delay associated with each content request, calculated in (\ref{totalDelay}), depends on both cache placement and the RAT.
 More specifically, an efficient cache placement solution can minimize cache miss events, i.e., minimize $d_{u,f_c}^{m,t}$s.
-On the other hand, $d_{u,f_c}^{q,t}$ and $d_{u,f_c}^{s,t}$ depend on the CV scheduling, and total VC $W(t)$, VC configuration $\mathcal{B}_{vc}^a(W(t))$, CV-VC association $\mathrm{I}_{u}^{i,a}(t)$ and radio resource allocation $\mathrm{I}_{z}^{b,u}(t)$. \end{rem}

-Note that the optimization problem in (\ref{Original_Problem}) is an average Markov decision process (MDP) over an infinite time horizon with different combinatorial optimization variables.
-The exact solution for this grand problem is hard to find.
+On the other hand, $d_{u,f_c}^{q,t}$ and $d_{u,f_c}^{s,t}$ depend on the CV scheduling, and total VC $W(t)$, VC configuration $\mathcal{B}_{vc}^a(W(t))$, CV-VC association $\mathrm{I}_{u}^{i,a}(t)$ and radio resource allocation $\mathrm{I}_{z}^{b,u}(t)$. \end{rem} Note that the optimization problem in (\ref{Original_Problem}) is an average Markov decision process (MDP) over an infinite time horizon with different combinatorial optimization variables.
+Recall that the CSI varies in each slot $t$.
+Besides, in slot $t$, neither the CV's to-be-requested contents nor the CSI in the future time slots are known beforehand.
+As such, without knowing these details, the optimal decision variables may not be known.
 In the subsequent section, we will prove that even the reduced problems of this complex joint optimization are NP-hard.
 Moreover, the decision variables are different in different time slots.
 As such, we decompose the original problem into two sub-problems.
 The first sub-problem transforms the cache placement problem, which will be solved using a learning solution.
 The second sub-problem introduces a joint CV scheduling, total $W(t)$ VC formation, association and resource allocation optimization problem for minimizing the average content delivery delay, given that the edge server knows the cache placement decisions.
 The learning solution for the cache placement depends on the following preliminaries of DRL.